nodejs/node/doc/api/stream.markdown

   this._source = getLowlevelSourceObject();
   var self = this;

-  // Every time there's data, we push it into the internal buffer. this._source.ondata = function(chunk) {
+  // Every time there’s data, we push it into the internal buffer. this._source.ondata = function(chunk) {
     // if push() returns false, then we need to stop reading from source if (!self.push(chunk))